ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 6. In **Environment properties**, set **CLUSTER_NAMESPACE** to **production**.
 7. **Save** the stage.

 You now have the full deployment setup.
-To deploy from dev to production, you must manually run the `Deploy prod` stage to deploy to production.
+To deploy from dev to production, you must manually run the `Deploy prod` stage.
 This is a simplification process stage over a more advanced scenario where you would include unit tests and integration tests as part of the pipeline.
    ![](images/solution21/full-deploy.png)

 ## Setup Slack notifications